FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 }
 ```

 Great!
-We have a nice animation when we add a new dog to the grid.
+We have a nice animation when we add a new fox to the grid.
 But there are no effects on delete.
 There is a `-move` class, which is added when items are changing positions.
 Like the other classes, its prefix will match the value of a provided `name` attribute (`slide` in our case).
 So we need to add some more styles:

 ```css
 .slide-leave-active {